 Filed June 1, 2007

-A method and system for assessing keyword usage based on frequency of usage of the keywords during various periods is provided.
+A method and system for assessing keyword usage based on the frequency of usage of the keywords during various periods is provided.

 A keyword usage measurement system is provided with the frequency of keywords during various periods.
 The measurement system then calculates a recent usage score for a keyword by combining a frequency impulse score for the keyword with a frequency weight for the keyword.

 The frequency impulse score for a keyword indicates whether a recent change in the frequency of the keyword has occurred.
 The frequency weight for a keyword indicates a recent measure of the frequency of the keyword.

 Examples of Increased Rankings for Pages Containing Bursty Search Terms

 Imagine that there have been a lot of recent searches at a search engine for the term [New York Yankees] because of a winter player trade involving the Yankees.
 While many people regularly search for the team at a search engine using the phrase [New York Yankees], as rumors of the trade start, the number of searches for [New York Yankees] shows a rapid increase.
 If the trade is confirmed, even more, frequent searches are made for the term [New York Yankees].

 During this time, when the phrase [New York Yankees] has become very popular, someone searches for the term [baseball].
 Because of the high frequency and the rapid increase in searches for [New York Yankees], pages that show up in search results in a search for [baseball] that also contain many mentions of the phrase “New York Yankees” may rank higher in the search for [baseball] than they otherwise would because of the recent great popularity of the phrase [New York Yankees].